alexandreruban/alexandreruban/README.md

 ### Hi there 👋

-My name is Alexandre, I'm a Ruby on Rails developer and designer from France.
+My name is Alexandre, I'm a Ruby on Rails developer from France.

 The tools I *love* working with are:
 - Ruby and Ruby on Rails